Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: The sketched Rayleigh--Ritz method

 \subsection{sRR with a Krylov subspace basis}

 When $\mtx{B}$ is a (graded) basis for a Krylov subspace, the analysis of sRR simplifies further.
-In this case, the solutions $\mtx{M}_{\star}$ and $\hat{\mtx{M}}$ to~\eqref{eqn:RR-matrix} and~\eqref{eqn:sRR-matrix-form} differ only in the final column!
-To verify this point, observe that~\eqref{eqn:RR-matrix} decouples into a family of $d$ least-squares problems:
+In this case, the solutions $\mtx{M}_{\star}$ and $\hat{\mtx{M}}$ to~\cref{eqn:RR-matrix} and~\cref{eqn:sRR-matrix-form} differ only in the final column!
+To verify this point, observe that~\cref{eqn:RR-matrix} decouples into a family of $d$ least-squares problems:

 By construction, the vector $\mtx{Ab}_i$ lies in the span of $\mtx{B}$ for $i=1,\ldots, d-1$.
 Each of these problems has a unique solution with zero residual.
-Thus, the sketched problem~\eqref{eqn:sRR-matrix-form} correctly identifies the exact solution.
-This fact illuminates the power of sRR.
+Thus, the sketched problem~\cref{eqn:sRR-matrix-form} correctly identifies the \textit{exact} solution.